sinsinkun/webgpu-quickdraw/README.md

-# WebGPU on Vite
+# WebGPU Simplified

-Custom renderer object implementation for simplifying working with WebGPU.
+Custom renderer library for simplifying working with WebGPU.

 Features:
 - support for reusing pipelines